 UK bomber said to have told mother 'Forgive me' before blast

-UK bomber said to have told mother 'Forgive me' before blast - WECT TV6-WECT.com:News, weather & sports Wilmington, NC .
+UK bomber said to have told mother 'Forgive me' before blast - Fox29 WFLX TV, West Palm Beach, FL-news & weather .
 Police activity at an address in Elsmore Road, in connection with the concert blast at the Manchester Arena, in Manchester, England, Wednesday May 24, 2017.

 Comments